questdb/go-questdb-client/README.md

 		log.Fatal(err)
 	}

-	// You can pass a time, rather than using the AtNow call err = sender.
+	// You can pass a timestamp, rather than using the AtNow call err = sender.
 		Table("trades").
 		Symbol("symbol", "BTC-USD").